Nandini-Mahurkar/nandini-dataviz-portfolio/final-project-part-two.md

 Font Size & Clarity: Increasing the font size of charts and ensuring text is visisble in charts/

 Color Scheme changes: Modifying the color scheme, especially for the "Don’t be fooled" chart and the chart with low heavy metal traces, will prevent confusion.
-Changing the color gradients will make the graphs easier to interpret.

 # References